 - Virginia Science and Technology Campus: Enterprise Hall, 44983 Knoll Square, Ashburn, VA.

-- VSTC will end daily testing for the spring semester on Monday, April 5.
-From April 8, through May 27, testing is available on Thursdays only from 9 a.m.-3 p.m.
-Testing for the summer semester begins on Friday, May 28.
+- VSTC ended daily testing for the spring semester on Monday, April 5.
+During the summer semester, testing is available on Thursdays only from 9 a.m.-3 p.m.

 The GW Public Health Lab will process your test and provide results within 24 to 48 hours.
 Each individual will receive an email or text to review their test results in the My CHC Portal.